Ibnaahmed/Python_Lesson/README.md

 # Python_Lesson
-I am learning python and is is my first code in git hub
+I am learning python and it is my first code in git hub